twilwa/crawler.nvim/README.md

 # crawler.nvim

-A Neovim plugin for crawling web pages, rendering them to Markdown or JSON, and inserting the content directly into your buffer.
-It also supports search functionality.
+A Neovim plugin for crawling web pages, rendering them to Markdown or JSON, and inserting the content into new buffers.
+It also supports asynchronous search functionality.

 ## Features

 - Process single URLs, multiple URLs, or search queries
 - Render web pages to Markdown or JSON
-- Insert processed content directly into your Neovim buffer
+- Insert processed content into new Neovim buffers
 - Supports visual selection or manual input
+- Asynchronous search functionality
 - Configurable options for rendering and search functionality

 ## Installation